in-the-keyhole/khs-load/README.md

 ## Token Based Authentication
-This utilitty supports load testing `TOKEN` based authentication schemes.
-If an API has a persistent access token that can be applied to request headers,you can specify this using the command line `-token` flag, or define in the `YAML` config.
+This utilitty supports load testing `TOKEN`-based authentication schemes.
+If an API has a persistent access token applicable to request headers, you can specify it using the command line `-token` flag (or define it in the `YAML` config).

 ```
     ./khsload do <some url> -token <auth token>
 ```

-Tokens will be applied to request headers using the `tokentemplate` expression.
-This expression allows the token value to be applied to `authorization` request `Header` field.
+Tokens apply to request headers using the `tokentemplate` expression.
+This appies the token value to an `authorization` request `Header` field.

 ```
     ./khsload do <some url> -authtoken <auth token> -tokentemplate "{{Bearer .}}"